 Name Attention Address City, State, Zip Code

 Dear

-Permission is hereby granted for of , employees or their agents to enter upon the land State of Arizona, by and through the Arizona Department of Transportation (ADOT) land described as follows:
+Permission is hereby granted for of of, employees of their agents to enter upon the land State of Arizona, by and through the Arizona Department of Transportation (ADOT) land described as follows:

-Property Identified as: Approximately square feet of that portion of Land
+Property Identified as: Approximately square feet of that portion of LandArizona, GSRB&M

-Arizona, GSRB&M

 Part of Tax Code #

 ADOT Parcel #

 For the purpose(s) of: Access for

 It is understood that this is a voluntary permission and is not a waiver in any way of the right to compensation for such land or of any remedy authorized by law to secure payment thereof.
 This Right of Entry permission is in effective on the Close of Escrow Date or the Order of Immediate Possession, and it is further agreed that said permission will terminate automatically upon the beginning of the proposed construction of the

-In receipt of this agreement we are requesting from the -, a Certificate of Public Liability Insurance naming ADOT as "Additional Insured" in the amount of not less than \$2,000,000.00 and will hold harmless the Arizona Department of Transportation from any liability as a result of any actions caused by , agrees to hold the State of Arizona, by and through the Arizona Department of Transportation (ADOT) harmless from any liability as a result of actions caused by , in conjunction with the its employees, licensees, invitees, trespassers or third parties.

-On day of , 2014.
+In receipt of this agreement we are requesting from the

+DATE

 APPROVED: ARIZONA DEPARTMENT OF TRANSPORTATION:

 By:

 Raul R. C. Torres, Manager Property Management Section